AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the contact list.

 **Format:** `clear`